StarExtensions/StarExtensions/LUA.md

 #### `String` chat.setInput(`String` text)

 Sets the chat input box text.
-Newlines are replaced with spaces.
+Newlines are replaced with spaces - if the passed text was modified, returns the changed text.

 ---